- Sign-up for Traffic Advisories

 As Lansing developed, it became necessary to move the discharge of sewage further downstream, away from the city center.
 This was achieved by installing "sanitary" interceptor sewers along the river.
 Wherever a combined sewer connected to an interceptor sewer, a CSO regulator was installed.
 The regulator routed dry weather flow to the interceptor sewer to be discharged downstream while excess wet weather flow overflowed to the river.

-Late 1930s: the WWTP was constructed on Sunset Avenue to treat sewage before it entered the Grand River.
+Late 1930s: The WWTP was constructed on Sunset Avenue to treat sewage before it entered the Grand River.
 However, the combined sewage was still discharged to the rivers upstream at the CSO regulator locations.

-Early 1950s: The construction of combined sewers had ended, and was replaced by construction of separate sanitary and storm sewers (but we?re talking 20 years of combined sewer construction, yikes!).
+Early 1950s: The construction of combined sewers had ended, and was replaced by construction of separate sanitary and storm sewers (but we're talking 20 years of combined sewer construction, yikes!).

-Early 1980s: studies identified 108 overflow structures in the collection system including 62 in the combined sewer system, and 46 in the separate sewer/pump station system.
+Early 1980s: Studies identified 108 overflow structures in the collection system including 62 in the combined sewer system, and 46 in the separate sewer/pump station system.

-1984 to 1989: approximately 4,150 acres of combined sewer area were separated and 22 CSO overflow structures were eliminated.
+1984 to 1989: Approximately 4,150 acres of combined sewer area were separated and 22 CSO structures were eliminated.
 In addition, the known 42 separate sewer overflow points were eliminated with sewer system capacity improvements.
 The four pump stations with bypass structures were improved to deliver the flow to the WWTP without bypassing during wet weather events.
 This left 40 CSO regulators/diversions remaining in the 6,700-acre combined sewer system in the late 1980s.

-1987: the Michigan Department of Natural Resources and Environment (MDNRE)* issued a National Pollutant Discharge Elimination System (NPDES) Permit to the City of Lansing that required development of a long-term plan to eliminate the discharge of "raw" (untreated) sewage into the Grand and Red Cedar Rivers from the 40 remaining CSO locations.
+1987: The Michigan Department of Natural Resources and Environment (MDNRE)* issued a National Pollutant Discharge Elimination System (NPDES) Permit to the City of Lansing that required development of a long-term plan to eliminate the discharge of "raw" (untreated) sewage into the Grand and Red Cedar Rivers from the 40 remaining CSO locations.

 This action was taken to enforce Michigan PA 245 of 1929, now PA 451 of 1994.
 Options to achieve this requirement included separating the CSO system or providing adequate treatment for all flows discharged to the rivers to comply with Water Quality Standards.